 - Cover cookie trays with parchment paper.

-- Use a cookie cutter or a round glass(aprox.
-1.4inch diameter or 3.5 cm)and cut the dough.
+- Use a cookie cutter or a round glass(approx. 1.4inch diameter or 3.5 cm)and cut the dough.

 - Grab them with a spatula and place them on the cookie tray.
 Bake at 400F/200C for no more than 10 minutes.
 Remove from the oven and let them cool on the tray.

-- TIP: Do not try to remove the cookies hot from the tray as they are very crumbly.
+- TIP: Do not try to remove the hot cookies from the tray as they are very crumbly.
 When cool, the cookies keep their shape.
-Also, do not keep them in the oven more than 10 minutes.
-The cookies will dry out and change the texture.
+Also, do not keep them in the oven for more than 10 minutes.
+The cookies will dry out and change their texture.

 - The polvorones last a long time if kept in dry, cool places.
 They make great gifts for the holidays.